slaclab/pydm/docs/source/installation.rst

 add the PyDM install location to the PYQTDESIGNERPATH environment variable.
 This directory might be buried pretty deep, depending on how Python is installed on your system.
 For example, mine lives at '/usr/local/lib/python2.7/site-packages/pydm/'.
+If you are using PySide6, the equivalent environment variable is PYSIDE_DESIGNER_PLUGINS.

 Default Data Source
 ###################